RedHatInsights/insights-core-tutorials/docs/ruletut_rule.rst

 problem you want to address.

 For the purposes of this tutorial we'll look at a very simple scenario.
-Sometimes when researching an issue one of the things that we might need to know is which Red Hat OS the host is running.
-For simplicity sake, in this example we will concentrate only on determining if the red hat release is ``Fedora``.
+Sometimes when researching an issue we might need to know which Red Hat OS the host is running.
+For simplicity's sake, in this example we will concentrate only on determining if the Red Hat release is ``Fedora``.

-For this case there is one thing we need to check:
+For this case there is only one thing we need to check:

-1. Is the Red Hat release ``Fedora``:
+1. Is the Red Hat release ``Fedora``?

 Identify Parsers
 ================

-- We can check Red Hat Release using the ``RedhatRelease`` parser.
+- We can check Red Hat release using the ``RedhatRelease`` parser.

 Develop Plugin
 ==============